-- Did you maintain eye contact up until 'This is the latest thing' and then direct attention to the ten questions? - Did vou keep vour eves on the G7 while explaining it? - □ Was the angle of the book ideal? - Were the pen movements smooth? - Did you remember to say '... of what a Christian is.
-Here is the first one' in the same breath? - Did you cover the ratings?
+- Did you maintain eye contact up until 'This is - the latest thing....' and then direct attention to the screen? - Did you keep your eyes on the G7 while explaining it? - □ Was the angle of the screen ideal? - Did you remember to say '...of what a Christian is.
+Here is the first one' in the same breath?